did-app/www/docs/spa/index.md

 abstract: How to integrate Single Page Webapps with DID.app
 ---

-Single Page WebApps (SPAs) can use DID.app can authenticate users via OpenID Connect.
+Single Page WebApps (SPAs) can use DID.app for authentication using OpenID Connect.
-Authenticating End Users takes two steps.
+There are two steps to authenticating End Users:

 1. Redirect a user to DID.app with an authentication request from your application.
-2. Fetch the user information from the authentication response.
+2. Fetch the user's information from the authentication response.

-Fetching user information for authenticated users can be achieved via two methods.
+Fetching user information from the authentication response can be done in one of two ways:

-1. Have an API endpoint on your application backend fetch an id token.
+1. Have an API endpoint on your application's backend to fetch an id token.
+Or;
 2. Use PKCE and fetch the id token from within the web app.

-Use option 1. if you are using cookie based sessions.
+If you are using cookie based sessions, use option 1.
-If using DID.app to send invite emails you will have to use option 1.
+If you are using DID.app to send invite emails you must use option 1.

 ### Create Authentication Request